-- You DO NOT have to be a U.S. Citizen or have a Green Card (LPR status) in order to own U.S. real estate in your personal name.
+- You DO NOT have to be a U.S. Citizen or have a Green Card (LPR status) to own U.S. real estate in your personal name.

-- You DO NOT have to be a U.S. Citizen or have a Green Card (LPR status) in order to own a U.S. business entity.
+- You DO NOT have to be a U.S. Citizen or have a Green Card (LPR status) to own a U.S. business entity.

 - You CAN own U.S. real estate in the name of a foreign business entity.

-Although you don’t necessarily need to be a U.S. Citizen or have a Green Card to own U.S. real estate, you will be required to obtain an Individual Tax Identification Number (ITIN).
-The IRS issues ITINs to foreign nationals who are required to file federal tax reports and do not qualify for a Social Security Number (SSN).
+Although you don't necessarily need to be a U.S. Citizen or have a Green Card to own U.S. real estate, you will be required to obtain an Individual Tax Identification Number (ITIN).
+The IRS issues ITINs to foreign nationals who must file federal tax reports and do not qualify for a Social Security Number (SSN).

 Another place to get state-specific documents is USLegal – which has a VAST library of forms and templates for just about every possible scenario in the U.S.